jacyhowe/my-git-project/README.md

 ## I'm in the featured branch

+made more changes to git pull

-made changes for git pull demo
+made more changes to git pull/fetch demo